 On the positive side, manufacturers tend to give a longer warranty to hybrid batteries and these usually last for eight years.
 Regularly charging your battery, preventing it from discharging completely, and making sure it doesn’t get exposed to extreme temperatures for a long period of time can all help to extend the life of your hybrid battery.

-If your fleet contains electric vehicles, or if you’re looking to make the switch to a greener fuel future, then register your interest in an EV fuel card today.
+If your fleet contains electric vehicles, or if you’re looking to make the switch to a greener fuel future, then register your interest in an EV charge card today.

 Karl GurneyKarl has over 14 years of experience in the fuel card industry and has a wealth of knowledge around the servicing and maintenance of fleet vehicles.
 Outside of work, Karl coaches a junior football team and enjoys spending time with his wife and 2 sons.